-To make the best vegan pulled pork you should try shredded king oyster mushrooms.
-Their meaty texture is perfect to roast, grill, or fry until they get crispy edges.
-In 40 minutes you can have this bbq pulled mushroom burger with a vegan coleslaw right on top.
+Shredded king oyster mushrooms make the best vegan pulled pork.
+Their meaty texture is way better to roast, grill, or fry than jackfruit.
+In 40 minutes, you can have this BBQ pulled mushroom burger with a vegan coleslaw.

 If you love oyster mushroom recipes where the mushroom is used as a vegan meat alternative, you should also take a look at vegan Philly cheesesteak, vegan gyros, vegan shredded chicken, vegan buffalo chicken dip, and vegan fried chicken recipes.